 How to Travel to the North of Sri Lanka

 Presently, there are four modes of transport to travel to the north of Sri Lanka, which depends on where you would like to set up base.
 If you are willing to start from the northernmost point on the island, which is the Jaffna Peninsula, you can take a flight from Colombo to the Jaffna International Airport in Palaly.
-Here, you can work your way down to visiting Jaffna and its nearby cities by public bus, or a hired vehicle.
-You could also opt to take the train, bus, or a private vehicle up north.
+From here, work your way down to Jaffna and its nearby cities by public bus, or a private vehicle.
+You could also opt to take the train, or bus to the north.
 Depending on your preferences, and the way you craft your itinerary, you can pick and choose what mode is most suitable for you.

 Always be prepared by carrying your travel essentials at all times in your backpack, however, if you do not have them on hand, you could always drop by at the many supermarkets located in the major towns to purchase them.
 Keep in mind though that as the region is still developing, you may not be able to find a variety of brand options.
 It is advisable to carry cash in hand, with smaller notes, as you may be compelled to purchase goods at small local convenience stores that may not accept credit cards.

 Places to Consider

 If you have been reading up on Sri Lanka, you may already some ideas of the places you would like to visit when travelling to this region.
-Cities such as Jaffna, Trincomalee, Puttalam, Kilinochchi, and Anuradhapura are all popular places of interest.
-However, make sure you include places like Vavuniya, Delft Island, Velanai Island, Nagadeepa and Mannar in your itinerary, as they are untouched by mainstream tourism.
+Cities such as Jaffna, Trincomalee, Puttalam, Kilinochchi, and Anuradhapura are all popular places of interest, around the northern region.
+However, make sure you include places like Vavuniya, Delft Island, Velanai Island and Nagadeepa in your itinerary, as they are untouched by mainstream tourism.